mia-platform/helm-charts/charts/traefik-ingress/README.md

 ### TLSOption

+The chart will deploy four different preconfigured `TLSOption`, plus a fourth one named `default`.
+The three main options follow the `modern`, `intermediate` and `old` configurations that you can find in the [Mozilla wiki].
-With the `tlsOption` value you can switch between the two available default configuration for the default `TLSOption` resource supported cipher suites.
-The two options follow the `intermediate` and `old` recommended configurations in the [Mozilla wiki].
+With the `tlsOption` value you can switch the `default` one between the three available configurations and it will be the one that Traefik will apply to all the route registered under the `websecure` entrypoint.
-The `intermediate` configuration is optimal for gaining the `A+` rating on the [SSLLabs] test, the `old` configuration is best to use if you cannot drop support for TLS 1.0 clients.
+The `intermediate` configuration is optimal for gaining the `A+` rating on the [SSLLabs] test, the `old` configuration can be used if you cannot drop support for TLS 1.0 clients, and the `modern` configuration is best suited if you can drop support for older clients and can expose only **TLS1.3** configurations.

+You can always assign one of the others or a custom configuration with the appropriate section fo the `IngressRoute` resource.

 ### Kubernetes CRDs